huiber121/se_project_spots/README.md

 ## Description

-This is a website to post and edit your post and images.
-Feel free to like if you are interested in any images.
+This is a website to upload and edit your avatar and post, view and delete your images.
+Also feel free hit the like button if you are interested in any images.

+## Technologies
-This project was implemented with html and css and it is adpated for mobile view.
+This project is setup with webpack configuration and implemented with Javascript, HTML and CSS and it is adpated for mobile view.
+All functionalities from this web application is commumicate with backend using REST API.

 ## Deployment